Communities

 Safe spaces

 Trust and security are two crucial elements in the development of a community that includes those people who have normally been marginalised, discriminated against.
-The aim is to build relationships of trust, safe spaces in which people can express themselves freely and conquer the spaces they have always been denied.
+The aim was to build relationships of trust, safe spaces in which people could express themselves freely and conquer the spaces they have always been denied.

 Long term engagement

-A challenge is to build communities that last over time and space to make sure that people continue to be part of the project.
-On the part of cultural organisations, especially at the end of the EU project, there will certainly be a need for fundraising efforts in order to support activities.
+A challenge was to build communities that last over time and space to make sure that people continue to be part of the project.
+On the part of cultural organisations, at the end of the EU project, there is certainly a need for fundraising efforts in order to support activities.

 Open discussion about gender issues

-It is sometimes difficult to talk about gender issues with young people.
+Sometimes it is difficult to talk about gender issues with young people.

 Mixed communities

 Some people may not feel comfortable with others who are not part of their “group”, already identified as a community.
-The challenge is to prove that mixing different groups is possible and enriching.
+The challenge was to prove that mixing different groups is possible and enriching.

 Outreach

-One of the aims of the activities is to reach out to outsiders, those people who have never been interested in addressing the project’s issues and who are not connected to Performing Gender’s cultural partner organisations.
+One of the aims of the activities wasto reach out to outsiders, those people who have never been interested in addressing the project’s issues and who were not connected to Performing Gender’s cultural partner organisations.

 People involved